 This item is focus on the management aspects after the introduction of URLLC, the objectives of the study item are:

-Study potential requirements related to management functions of network after the introduction of URLLC service;
+Study potential requirements related to management of URLLC serviced-based features in RAN network;

-Study differentiated configuration management (e.g. physical resource division configuration per BWP) when eMBB and URLLC deploy different coexistence mode (e.g. slice, slice+5QI, BWP, independent network);
+Study the potential configuration management requirements (e.g. physical resource division configuration per BWP) when eMBB and URLLC deploy different coexistence modes (e.g. slice, slice+5QI, BWP, independent network);

 Study whether new performance measurements and new key indicators needs to be introduced to TS 28.552 and TS 28.554 to evaluate the performance of URLLC service.

-Specify which performance measurements defined in TS 28.552 should be reported per service granularity to evaluate services respectively.
+Specify which performance measurements defined in TS 28.552 should be reported on a per-service granularity to evaluate services respectively.

-Identify if other potential changes caused by URLLC features defined in RAN group in R17, need management support.

 5 Expected Output and Time scale